UPM-NTHC/PH-RoadSafetyIG/StructureDefinition-rs-observation-runreport-comments.md

       ]
     }
   ],
-  "description" : "General comments from run report.", "jurisdiction" : [
+  "description" : "Enter other comment (s) regarding the case", "jurisdiction" : [
     {
       "coding" : [